vmware-tanzu/tanzu-dev-portal/content/tv/enlightning/20/index.md

 Your organization wants to ship valuable products faster.
 You either have or are considering an internal platform to centralize common services and provide a self-service developer experience.

 To deliver this experience, as a platform team, you need to balance software engineers vying for the newest tools and business stakeholders requiring assurances and visibility.
-Configuring the right solution to meet organisation specific needs is hard.
+Configuring the right solution to meet organization specific needs is hard.

 You have to frequently context switch as you divide your requirements across a number of different tools.